 Also lost is an opportunity to explore a powerful traditional means of contact with a Nature-based form of consciousness.
 This hunger for a deep connection to Nature (and our “human nature” ) is something I believe is sorely lacking in the frenetic pace and fragmentation of contemporary urban life.
 It is something that is needed to bring us back “home” to ourselves and nature.

 © 2011, Rob Rossel, essay, All rights reserved

 The sweat lodge photo is in the United States public domain and is from the Library of Congress, Edward Curtis Collection

-Robert D. Rossel, Ph.D. ~ is Senior Consulting Editor to Into the Bardo, life coach and grief counselor living and practicing in Los Altos Hills California.
+Robert D. Rossel, Ph.D. ~ is a life coach and grief counselor living and practicing in Portola Valley, California.
 He is a Buddhist and a long-time practitioner of self-relations psychotherapy and Ericksonian hypnotherapy.
-With an abiding interest in music, art, yoga, nature, shamanism, and mind-body practices, Rob has sought for many years to find ways to apply meditation and mindfulness in his spiritual practice and his life.
-Rob is a father, and grandfather.
+With an abiding interest in music, art, yoga, nature, shamanism and mind-body practices, Rob has sought for many years to find ways to apply meditation and mindfulness in his spiritual practice and his life.
+Rob is a grandfather.
 He plays violin and viola.
-We are grateful for his many tender contributions to this site.
+He is one of the three original members of the Bardo team.